Shredder121-me/gateway/README.md

 | 1       | SHUTDOWN      | The opcode that tells a service to shut down.
 Should only be sent by the gateway. |
 | 2       | REBOOT        | The opcode that tells a service to reboot.
 Should only be sent by the gateway. |
 | 10      | SHARD_CONNECT | A Discord-specific opcode that is sent when a bot shard connects to the gateway.
 Used to determine how the bot should shard. |

+Opcode messages should be sent with the topic `gateway:opcode`.

 ## Gateway proxy